rpdelaney/l4d2-tourney-rules/rules.md

 #####4.1 Hosting
 The server must be dedicated and hosted by a reputable hosting company.

-If either team is in the 'North America' region, then the server will be located inside the continental United States.
+If either team is in the North American region, then the server will be located inside the continental United States.

 #####4.2 Configuration